 - Rotterdam, the parking garage near the Topsportcentrum (Van Zandvlietplein 20, Rotterdam)

-- Rotterdam , the Fietpunt (Koperstraat 23, Rotterdam)
+- Rotterdam , the Fietspunt (Koperstraat 23, Rotterdam)

 Go there by bike or public transport.
-Make sure to wear a face mask while traveling in public transport and plan your trip ahead via 9292ov.nl.
+Make sure to wear a face mask while travelling in public transport and plan your trip ahead via 9292ov.nl.